emilianobovetti/stateless-maybe-js/DESIGN.md

   return this
 }
 ```

-Like before let's see this code in action
+Like before let's see this code in action:

 ```javascript
 function inc (x) {